ava-cassiopeia/medusa-cli/readme.md

 ```

 Let's break it down; the `webserverBase` property sets the base folder for the
-Hephaestus webserver to run from. `__dirname` in this case is an alias provided
+Medusa webserver to run from. `__dirname` in this case is an alias provided
 by Node, which points to the current directory.
 In other words, this sets the
 webserver root to project root.

 Next, the `testFiles` array is a list of URLs (from your webserver base) for
-Hephaestus to load and use as test harnesses.
+Medusa to load and use as test harnesses.

 For more information on test harnesses, see the
 [Creating a Test Harness](#creating-a-test-harness) documentation.